jesuslpm/stream-encryption/README.md

 # stream-encryption
-Authenticated stream encryption using RSA and AES-256-CBC and HMAC-384
+Authenticated stream encryption using RSA, AES-256-CBC and HMAC-384